arista-netdevops-community/atd-avd/DEMO_CV.md

 ...
 ```

 You can rerun the build and provision playbooks to build and provision simultaneously.
-Remember to create a change control to finalize the deployment on the EOS nodes.

 ```bash
 ansible-playbook playbooks/atd-fabric-build.yml